orbs-network/polygon/SSL.md

 If you don't have your own SSL certificate, you can get one from [Let's Encrypt](https://letsencrypt.org) for free.
 The only problem is that you have to renew it every 3 months.

-Run the following code on your manager machine:
+From the machine on which you run Polygon, the node folder, ssh to into your node and execute:

 ```bash
 sudo su